Theta-Limited/OA-Accuracy-Testing/README.md

 ## Contents

-1. **CoT_Listener_to_csv_file.py**: A Python script to listen for multicast UDP messages and dump the relevant data into a CSV file.
+1. **CoT_Listener_Athena_Filtered_to_csv_file_with_calculation_info.py**: A Python script to listen for multicast UDP messages and dump the relevant data into a CSV file.
 2. **Analyze-OA-CoT-and-GCP-csv-data.R**: An R script to analyze the CoT data against GCP data to understand the accuracy and performance of the terrain-raycast technique.

-## CoT_Listener_to_csv_file.py
+## CoT_Listener_Athena_Filtered_to_csv_file_with_calculation_info.py

 ### Overview

-The Python script `CoT_Listener_to_csv_file.py` is designed to capture multicast UDP messages sent by [debug builds of OpenAthena for Android](https://github.com/Theta-Limited/OpenAthenaAndroid/blob/0f98c4e8bfaedc010b8845470fd3493d28541d5e/app/src/main/java/com/openathena/MainActivity.java#L111), which include various calculation details and coordinates.
+The Python script `CoT_Listener_Athena_Filtered_to_csv_file_with_calculation_info.py` is designed to capture multicast UDP messages sent by [debug builds of OpenAthena for Android](https://github.com/Theta-Limited/OpenAthenaAndroid/blob/0f98c4e8bfaedc010b8845470fd3493d28541d5e/app/src/main/java/com/openathena/MainActivity.java#L111) or [OpenAthena Core](https://theta.limited/openathena-core/), which include various calculation details and coordinates.
 The script outputs this data into a timestamped CSV file for later analysis.

 ### Requirements